-- The process of pseudonymisation replaces 'real life' identifiers, such as NHS Number and date of birth, with unique codes or pseudonyms which do not reveal the original identity of the individual (unless access is given to the 'key' to reverse the pseudonymisation process). - Under the GDPR, personal data which have undergone pseudonymisation but 'which could be attributable' to an individual by the use of additional information should be considered to be identifiable information.
-Personal data which have been pseudonymised may or may not identifiable depending on how difficult it is to attribute the code or pseudonym to a particular individual. - Pseudonymised data can be re-identified when access is given to the 'key' or code which unlocks the pseudonymisation process, therefore in order for data to be considered pseudonymous 'technical and organisational' measures must be taken to ensure that the 'key' is held separately from the pseudonymised data.
-Sometimes pseudonymisation processes can render data effectively anonymised, however, data controllers must ensure that the data are anonymised in line with the ICO code of practice on anonymisation before sharing. - Pseudonymisation services will be provided to GP practices in England by NHS England.
+- The process of pseudonymisation replaces 'real life' identifiers, such as NHS Number46 and date of birth, with unique codes or pseudonyms which do not reveal the original identity of the individual (unless access is given to the 'key' to reverse the pseudonymisation process).47 - Under the UK GDPR, personal data which have undergone pseudonymisation but 'which could be attributable' to an individual by the use of additional information should be considered to be identifiable information.
+48 Personal data which have been pseudonymised may or may not be identifiable depending on how difficult it is to attribute the code or pseudonym to a particular individual.
+49 - Pseudonymised data can be re-identified when access is given to the 'key' or code which unlocks the pseudonymisation process, therefore in order for data to be considered pseudonymous 'technical and organisational' measures must be taken to ensure that the 'key' is held separately from the pseudonymised data.
+Sometimes pseudonymisation processes can render data effectively anonymised, however, data controllers must ensure that the data are anonymised in line with the ICO code of practice on anonymisation before sharing.50